Skip to main content

 Step-by-Step Solution

-4. Make sure the admit date in FL 6 matches the exact ER registration time.
+3. Next, make sure the admit date in FL 6 matches the exact time the patient registered in the ER.
+No rounding, no estimates.

-6. Save the file, export either an 837-I or 837-P, and fire it off through your usual clearinghouse.
+5. Save the file, export it as an 837-I or 837-P, and fire it off through your clearinghouse.
+That’s it—your claim’s on its way.

 If This Didn’t Work

-• Service mix mismatch: If any inpatient charges sneak in, jump to TOB 111 (inpatient admit-through-discharge) and tack on modifier –TC for the technical component.
+• Did you accidentally toss in any inpatient charges?
+Then switch to TOB 111 (inpatient admit-through-discharge) and add modifier –TC for the technical component.

-• Missing revenue codes: Pull the latest revenue-code list from the National Uniform Billing Committee (NUBC, updated March 2026) and double-check every service.
+• Grab the latest revenue-code list from the National Uniform Billing Committee (NUBC)—they updated it in March 2026—so every service has the right code.

 Prevention Tips

-Get front-desk staff in the habit of asking three quick questions at registration: “Inpatient or outpatient?”, “ER arrival time?”, and “Discharge status?”
-Flag the account in your EHR with “TOB-131-ready” so coders never have to guess the digits.
-Once a month, run a scrub using the 2026 CMS quarterly NCCI edits to catch any mismatched TOB–revenue-code pairs before they leave the building.
+Honestly, this is where most mistakes start.
+At registration, hit them with: “Inpatient or outpatient?”, “ER arrival time?”, and “Discharge status?”
+Every month, run a quick scrub using the 2026 CMS quarterly NCCI edits to catch any mismatched TOB–revenue-code pairs before they become a problem.

 David Okonkwo